Free Breakfast for Children: Legacy

-The success of the Black Panther Party's Free Breakfast for Children program helped reduce hunger and food insecurity locally, while pressuring state and federal governments to expand their own services.
-The program showed the government's failure in the war on poverty and the ongoing impact of childhood hunger.
+The success of the Black Panther Party's Free Breakfast for Children program helped reduce hunger and food insecurity in local communities, while pressuring state and federal governments to expand their own services.
+The program showed the government's failure in the War on Poverty and the ongoing impact of childhood hunger.

 However, it would be a decade or more before such free breakfast programs, following the inspiration of the widespread success and popular support gained by the BPP's programs, would become almost universally available to poor children through the US government.
 In California, the party pushed then-Governor Ronald Reagan's administration to create a statewide free breakfast program.
 While the federally funded School Breakfast Program for underprivileged children was first piloted in 1966 by the US Department of Agriculture, Congress only permanently authorized it in 1975.
 However, the California campaign for a free breakfast program had the underlining objective of this state-wide implementation was to seize the political power the Black Panther Party had gained through their survival programs.
 Additionally, the implementation of this government-funded free breakfast program would cause controversy due to budget cuts made during Reagan's presidency which would lead to widespread poverty across the United States.